What is special about this course?

 This course will provide the solid foundation you need to be a successful musician.
 You'll perform and record live music and learn how to best promote your band.
 You'll also learn about theory and history of music and develop skills on your chosen instrument.
 Whether you are planning a career in the modern music industry or simply feel you would benefit from a year spent in an exciting musical environment, this course will set you on the right track.

-Classes are designed to make you a more accomplished and confident performer.
-You'll have the opportunity to improve instrumental skills (guitar, bass, drums, trumpet, sax, trombone, keyboards and/or piano, vocals) and live performance skills and can study:
+Classes are designed to make you a more accomplished and confident musician.
+You will have the opportunity to develop by studying:

 Face to face teaching and practical hands on